 Karena Tapsak

 Mountain View Music Founder/Owner Karena B. Tapsak holds a Master of Science degree from the University of Southern California in International Public Administration.
 She has a varied background in public/private/non-profit administration, property management, writing, marketing, special events, and teaching.
 She has held board positions in Bloomsburg, Pennsylvania and in Front Royal, Virginia.
 Affiliations include St. Anthony Civic Orchestra (Minnesota), Susquehanna Valley Chorale (Pennsylvania), Jubilate Choir (Pennsylvania), and Bloomsburg Preparatory School of Music (Pennsylvania).
-She has been teaching for more than 15 years, including as an adjunct professor at Bloomsburg University of Pennsylvania.
-Her greatest passion is for the piano, which she has been teaching exclusively for six years.
+She has been teaching for more than 25 years, including as an adjunct professor at Bloomsburg University of Pennsylvania.
+Her greatest passion is for the piano, which she has been teaching for nine years.
 Karena is a member of the Piano Teachers Guild of the American College of Musicians, the Virginia Music Teachers Association and the National Association for Music Education.
 Her current endeavors include singing with the Arts Chorale of Winchester and preparing for several performances in 2025.
+(Photo depicts Karena’s c.
+1880 parlor pump organ).

 David Bilowus